-Hailed as a "born communicator" (The Australian), a "brilliant young musician" (Otago Times), and a “soloist of superb virtuosic skill and musicality” (Limelight), Australian pianist Alex Raineri (b.
+Hailed as a "born communicator" (The Australian), a "brilliant young musician" (Otago Times), and a “soloist of superb virtuosic skill and musicality” (Limelight), Brisbane-based pianist and curator Alex Raineri (b.
 1993) is active Internationally and throughout Australia as a recitalist, concerto soloist, chamber musician, harpsichordist, writer, producer and educator.

-International performances include tours throughout America, Southeast Asia, United Kingdom, Ireland, New Zealand, Germany and Austria.
-Within Australia, Alex has been engaged as a feature artist in many major festivals and venues.
-As a concerto soloist he has appeared with the Queensland, Tasmanian, Darwin and West Australian Symphony Orchestras, Ensemble Q, Southern Cross Soloists, Orchestra Victoria, Four Winds Festival Orchestra, Bangalow Festival Orchestra, Queensland Youth Symphony and the Queensland Pops Orchestra.
+International performances include tours throughout America, Canada, United Kingdom, Ireland, Germany, Austria, Southeast Asia and New Zealand.
+Within Australia, Alex has been a featured artist in many major festivals and venues.
+As a concerto soloist he has appeared with the Queensland, Tasmanian, Darwin and West Australian Symphony Orchestras, Orchestra Victoria, Ensemble Q, Southern Cross Soloists, Four Winds Festival Orchestra, Bangalow Festival Orchestra, Queensland Youth Symphony and the Queensland Pops Orchestra.
 He has been broadcast on BBC Radio 3, Radio NZ, California Capital Public Radio, ABC Classic FM and all of the Australian MBS Networks.

-Ongoing collaborative partnerships include Tabatha McFadyen, Alexandra Flood, Jessica Aszodi, Katie Stenzel, Jenna Robertson + Laura Raineri (singers), Lina Andonovska + Jonathan Henderson (flute), Luke Carbon (clarinet), Courtenay Cleary + Brendan Joyce (violin), Trish Dean, Oliver Scott + David Freisberg (cello), Angus Wilson (percussion), Laurence Matheson (piano) + Katina Olsen (dancer/choreographer).
-Alex was a core member of Southern Cross Soloists (2015-21) and was a founding member + pianist with Kupka's Piano (2012-18).
+Ongoing collaborative partnerships include; Alexandra Flood, Jessica Aszodi, Katie Stenzel, Jenna Robertson, Tabatha McFadyen, Bethany Shepherd, Laura Raineri (voice), Lina Andonovska, Jonathan Henderson (flute), Luke Carbon (clarinet), Courtenay Cleary, Brendan Joyce (violin), Trish Dean, Oliver Scott, David Freisberg (cello), Angus Wilson (percussion), Laurence Matheson (piano) and Katina Olsen (dancer/choreographer).
+Alex was a core member of Southern Cross Soloists (2015-21) and was a founding member + pianist of Kupka's Piano (2012-18).

-An artist of extreme versatility, the focal point of Alex's professional practice is within the realms of Western Art Music though often extends to the realms of jazz, musical theatre, pop, rock, and folk genres (the latter imbued with deep cross-cultural narratives).
-Alex has curated or partaken in many innovative cross-genre and multi-artform projects traversing the realms of theatre, film, contemporary dance, ballet, visual art, contemporary performance art + fashion.
-This includes collaborations with Australasian Dance Collective, Kaldor Public Arts Projects, Queensland Theatre, Makeshift Dance Collective, Victorian Theatre Company, Paul Kildea + Peter Bassett (writers), Helen Morse, Damien Beaumont, Jason Klarwein, Matthew Connell, Helen Howard + Michael Futcher (actors), Jak Scanlon (filmmaker), Joel Dunkley (designer) + Eljo Agenbach (visual artist).
-As a repetiteur, Alex has worked on productions of Puccini's Tosca + John Adams' A Flowering Tree (Opera Queensland) and Puccini's Il Trittico (Cuskelly Summer School).
+An artist of extreme versatility, the focal point of Alex's professional practice is within the realms of Western Art Music though often extends to jazz, musical theatre, pop, rock, and folk genres.
+Alex has curated or partaken in many innovative cross-genre and multi-artform projects traversing theatre, film, contemporary dance, ballet, visual art, contemporary performance art and fashion.
+This includes collaborations with Australasian Dance Collective, Brisbane Writers Festival, Kaldor Public Arts Projects, Queensland Theatre, Makeshift Dance Collective, Victorian Theatre Company, Paul Kildea, Peter Bassett (writers), Helen Morse, Damien Beaumont, Jason Klarwein, Matthew Connell, Helen Howard, Michael Futcher (actors), Jak Scanlon (filmmaker), Joel Dunkley (designer) and Eljo Agenbach (visual artist).

-Alex's mentors have included Leah Horwitz OAM, Timothy Young, Stephen Emmerson, Huguette Brassine and Genevieve Lacey.
-After completing undergraduate studies with Class I Honours and a University Medal, he is currently a Doctor of Musical Arts candidate at the Queensland Conservatorium, Griffith University.
-Alex is an alumni and fellow of the Australian National Academy of Music (ANAM) and holds a Licentiate Diploma from the Australian Music Examinations Board and a Licentiate Diploma with Distinction from Trinity College London.
+Alex's mentors include; Timothy Young, Leah Horwitz OAM, Stephen Emmerson, Huguette Brassine and Genevieve Lacey.
+Alex completed undergraduate studies with Class I Honours and a University Medal and is both an alumni and fellow of the Australian National Academy of Music (ANAM).
+He also holds a Licentiate Diploma from the Australian Music Examinations Board and a Licentiate Diploma with Distinction from Trinity College London.